jrc03c/js-crypto-helpers/readme.md

 random-string --help
 ```

 > **NOTE:** I initially had some trouble calling the `hash` function from the command line, and I think that's because there maybe other programs that use that word.
-What I ended up doing was putting an `alias hash="node path/to/js-crypto-helpers/src/hash-bin.js"` in my `~/.bashrc` file.
+What I ended up doing was putting this in my `~/.bashrc` file:
+>
+> `alias hash="node path/to/js-crypto-helpers/src/hash-bin.js"`.

 ## Node / browser